Recoskie/AI-Matrix/docs/Examples.md

   <br /><br />

-  So now we are adding 76 more in the second dimension.
+  So now we are adding 76 more in the second-dimension.
 Using a loop inside a loop.

   <br /><br />